v-srirama/GreenviewCOMP/README.md

 # GreenviewCOMP
 GreenviewCOMP is a MATLAB based GUI developed to quantify street level greenery for Google Street View restricted countries.
-Try GreenviewCOMP using the sample image in the repository!
+Try GreenviewCOMP using the sample image and .exe in the repository!

-Devs: Sri, Dr. Puppala
+_Devs: Sri, Dr. Puppala_